Hillary Brooke: Personal life

 Brooke married Alan Shute in 1936, divorcing in 1940.
 Brooke then married assistant director Jack Voglin in 1941, and the couple had one child together, Donald, before divorcing in 1948.
 Brooke was married to Raymond A. Klune, an executive at MGM, from 1960 until his death on September 24, 1988.
 Through Klune she had two stepchildren, Carol V. Klune and Donald C. Klune.

-Brooke was a Democrat who supported Adlai Stevenson's campaign in the 1952 presidential election.

 On May 25, 1999, Brooke died from a blood clot in the lung at a hospital in Bonsall, California.
+She was cremated with her ashes scattered in the Pacific Ocean.
+She had two brothers, one of whom was called Arthur (1912-2008), but who was not actor Arthur Peterson Jr. (1918-1996), as has often been claimed in recent years.
+Her actual brother is mentioned among surviving kin in her obituaries.

-She was cremated with her ashes scattered at sea.
-Her brother, actor Arthur Peterson Jr., died in 1996; For her contribution to the television industry, Hillary Brooke has a star on the Hollywood Walk of Fame at 6307 Hollywood Boulevard.
+For her contribution to the television industry, Hillary Brooke has a star on the Hollywood Walk of Fame at 6307 Hollywood Boulevard.

 Quotes

 She refused to play dumb blondes.

 "Vacuity will never substitute for a glint of intelligence," she remarked.
 "However, anyone, man or woman, who is ostentatiously erudite, is lacking in something else or else is just a crashing bore."

 "I never thought I was a great actress.
 Maybe I would have been better if I'd worked harder at it.
 But I really enjoyed my career and the wonderful people I worked with."